Frequently asked questions

 UNACCEPTABLE IDs include:

-Can you comment on the process for international clients?
+3. What about the process for international clients?
 What IDs are acceptable, specifically the second form of ID?
-9g specifies US State/Territory/Tribal ID.
-Would a foreign government ID fit for this purpose?

-International clients are able to provide their Foreign Passport as their Photo ID, and any of the listed acceptable IDs - with the exception of the U.S. State-, territory-, or tribal-issued driver’s license or non-drivers ID.
+International clients are able to provide their Foreign Passport as their Photo ID, and any of the listed acceptable IDs - with the exception of the U.S. state-issued driver’s license or non-drivers ID.

 Other questions